enurv/globomantics/notes.md

 ## Context

 useContext defines the data api.
 Component that holds the state and and manages it returning context provider is similar to service instance. useContext is like injecting the service.
 Creating a wrapper hook around useContext is for dealing with default values and reduce repetitive code.
+Components that are usıng a context will be re-rendered when context values are changed.

 ### Context optimization